Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Simulations with the Algorithm

 \subsection{The Proton CT Scanner Model}

-A single-sided detector design (figure \ref{fig:singleSidedSetup}) with a 230 MeV/u pencil beam was investigated.
-The full width at half maximum (FWHM) of the Gaussian beam was 7 mm (with about 3 mm standard deviation), the spot divergence was set to 2.8 mrad and the spot emittance was 3.0 mrad$\times$mm, following the beam model of~\cite{noFrontTrack_Rambo}.
-Three different detector layer was investigated: the first is an idealized detector with no measurement errors, the second is a silicon pixel tracker modelled after the design of the Bergen pCT Collaboration \citep{DesignPixelRangeTelescope, BergenpCTStatusReport} and the third is a silicon strip detector based tracker layer followed the LLU/UCSC Phase-II Scanner design of the Loma Linda University (LLU) and the University of California at Santa Cruz (UCSC)~\citep{LL-Phase2}.
-We note, that the results of this work is valid for an envisioned single-sided scanner, built of the LLU/UCSC Phase-II Scanner tracker layers, in comparison with the existing LLU/UCSC Phase-II Scanner which is a state-of-the-art double-sided setup.
+A single-sided detector design (Figure~\ref{fig:singleSidedSetup}) with a 230 MeV/$u$ pencil beam was investigated.
+Following the realistic beam model of~\cite{noFrontTrack_Rambo}, the full width at half maximum (FWHM) of the Gaussian beam was set to 7~mm (with about 3 mm standard deviation), the spot divergence was chosen to be 2.8~mrad and the spot emittance was 3.0~mrad$\times$mm.

+Three different detector layer setups were compared in this study: the first is an {\sl idealized detector} with no measurement errors, the second is a {\sl silicon pixel tracker} modeled after the design of the Bergen pCT Collaboration~\citep{DesignPixelRangeTelescope, BergenpCTStatusReport}.
+Finally, the third is a {\sl silicon strip detector} based tracker layer, followed the LLU/UCSC Phase-II Scanner design of the Loma Linda University (LLU) and the University of California at Santa Cruz (UCSC)~\citep{LL-Phase2}.
+The relevant properties of the three detector layer setups, namely the idealized, the silicon pixel, and the silicon strip, are summarized in Table~\ref{tab:layers}.

+As illustrated in Figure~\ref{fig:singleSidedSetup}, the idealized setup is a single sensitive plane, but in the latter two realistic cases each tracker layer contains two sensitive planes similarly as in the existing technological solutions.
+If the detection is based on a silicon pixel detector, a double structure of two equivalent sensitive planes is needed to be applied to fully cover the alternating sensitive and readout electronics panels.
+While applying silicon strip detectors, two separate planes are required for the perpendicular geometrical $x$ and $y$ directions.
+The schematic structures of the detector layers are shown in Figure~\ref{fig:layers}.
+Table~\ref{tab:layers} contains the joint material budget of these double layers.